 Think the market will tank soon?
-The ProShares UltraPro Short S&P 500 ETF (SPXU) offers 3x daily short exposure to the S&P 500 Index and carries an expense ratio of 0.91%.
+The ProShares UltraPro Short S&P 500 ETF (SPXU) is a triple leveraged ETF offering 3x daily short exposure to the S&P 500 Index and carries an expense ratio of 0.91%.

 TNA – Direxion Daily Small Cap Bull 3X Shares

 Prefer to apply leverage to small-caps?
 The Direxion Daily Small Cap Bull 3X Shares ETF (TNA) provides 3x daily exposure to the Russell 2000 Index, an index comprised of 2,000 small-cap stocks.
 The fund has an expense ratio of 1.14%.